Children's Court

 Court security

 The Court employs security officers.
-Where there is a known or anticipated risk of violence to a child protection practitioner or another person in the court proceedings, the practitioner can request the attendance of a security officer via the registrar's office.
-The practitioner will need to brief them about the risk issues.
-Contact should be made with the principal registrar or the deputy registrar prior to the day of the court hearing, wherever possible.
+Where there is a known or anticipated risk of violence to a child protection practitioner or another person in the court proceedings, the practitioner can notify the court via a Security Notification Form on the CMS portal.
+If additional security is required, a request should be made directly with the Court Registrar and the additional security request form completed.
+The request for additional security should be made with a registrar or other court staff member prior to the day of the court hearing, wherever possible.
 This will assist in ensuring additional preparation can be made to manage the situation effectively.

-On the morning of the hearing, if additional security is required and the practitioner has not contacted the Court previously, the practitioner should speak with the principal registrar or the deputy registrar at the second floor counter.
-Wherever possible, child protection practitioners are urged to consult with the registrar or deputy registrar prior to the hearing date.
+On the morning of the hearing, if additional security is required and the practitioner has not contacted the Court previously, the practitioner should speak with a registrar or other court staff member at the counter.
+Wherever possible, child protection practitioners are urged to consult with a registrar or other court staff member prior to the hearing date.

-In the event that leaving the Court presents a known or anticipated risk to the child protection practitioner or another person in the court proceedings, arrangements should be made with the principal registrar to depart the Court from the back entrance.
+In the event that leaving the Court presents a known or anticipated risk to the child protection practitioner or another person in the court proceedings, arrangements should be made with court staff to depart through a different entrance.

 Rural area locations

-Rural courts are able to alert police if security issues arise.
+Rural courts are able to alert the registrar, other court staff, security staff and police if security issues arise.
 New rural area practitioners should familiarise themselves with the specific security provisions relating to the local court.
 It is important for child protection practitioners to get this information prior to an incident requiring security to ensure they have a security plan in place for themselves, their clients and others in the court building.

-Note: It is important for practitioners to inform their supervisor, legal representative and court security of any threats made against them or property.
+Note: It is important for practitioners to inform their supervisor, legal representative and the court of any threats made against them or property.

 Court operations